shacker/django-todo/README.md

 Identical list names can exist in different groups, but not in the same group.

 Emails are generated to the assigned-to person when new tasks are created.

+File attachments of a few types are allowed on tasks by default.
+See settings to disable or to limit filetypes.

 Comment threads can be added to tasks.
 Each participant in a thread receives email when new comments are added.